1. Object of the Agreement

 14. Data Export, Data Deletion

 14.1 The Customer can retrieve a copy of the data stored by it on the Data Server, which can be retrieved via the export functions available through the Software, at any time in the data format in which the data was stored on the Data Server (“Data Export”).
 The Customer may request a copy of the Customer’s data not retrievable via the export functions available through the Software from the Provider once per calendar quarter free of charge.
-If the Customer requests a copy of this data more than once in a calendar quarter, it shall pay the remuneration set out in the price list valid at the time of the conclusion of the Agreement.
+If the customer requests the copy of this data more than once in a calendar quarter, he shall pay remuneration for this.

 14.2 The Provider will delete customer data held by the Provider 30 days after termination of the Agreement unless the Customer (i) notifies the Provider within such period that the data retrieved by the Provider via data export is unreadable or incomplete or (ii) requests a copy of the data not retrievable via the export functions available through the Software within such period of time.
 Failure by the Customer to give notice under (i) and (ii) above shall be deemed to be the Customer’s consent to the deletion of the data.
 The Provider shall specifically point out to the Customer the significance of its conduct in the context of the termination of the agreement.